snuspl/cruise/README.md

 Even a simple job will fail right now, because the `open()` method has not been implemented.
 To run a simple job, and experience failure:

 ```
-./bin/run-example HdfsTest HdfsTest surf://localhost:9001/user/readme/README.md
+./bin/run-example HdfsTest HdfsTest surf://localhost:9001/user/{name}/LICENSE.txt
 ```

-Make sure to provide a file path that is actually in HDFS (and not just loaded using the `CLI` above).
-You should see a `UnsupportedOperationException` thrown by `SurfFS`.
+Make sure to provide a file path that is actually in HDFS.
+You should see a `UnsupportedOperationException` thrown on `SurfFS.open()`.